 Satyananda Improvers – This class is for students that have a foundation of regular yoga practice, usually a minimum of 9 months.
 The fundamentals of asana (postures), pranayama (breath practices) and deep relaxation (Yoga Nidra) are developed further.
 This means that asana practice will be more challenging than at our Beginners level with a wider range of asana and pranayama practices included.
 We also chant mantra, use hand gestures (mudras) and reference is made to the energy flows (prana).
 The basic tenets of yoga philosophy are introduced.

 This is a great class for students from other traditions to get to know Satyananda Yoga.
 In some instances we will take beginner level students in to this class.

-Satyananda Intermediate – This class is for students with an established yoga practice, usually more than two years, who have a good level of experience of the classical yoga asana and pranayama.
-The class is a more challenging than our Improvers level and focuses on deepening your experience of the different elements of yoga.
+Satyananda Intermediate – This class is for students with an established yoga practice, usually more than 18 months to two years, who have a good level of experience of the classical yoga asana and pranayama.
+A step up from our Improver level classes, the teaching focuses on deepening your experience of the different elements of yoga.
 A willingness to develop your practice is recommended.
-The class includes asana, pranayama and Yoga Nidra.
+The class includes asana, pranayama and Yoga Nidra or seated meditation.
 Longer mantras are introduced, as well as a wider range of hand gestures (mudras).
 Reference is made to energy flows (prana), energy centres (chakras) and the wider concepts of yoga philosophy.